 Cuba does have some strict baggage weight limit requirements.
 All luggage including hand luggage must weigh less than 50 kg or approximately 110 pounds per person.
 Don’t forget that most airlines tend to have a 50 lb weight limit, but if you happen to be checking two bags be sure that they are under that combined 110 lb weight limit.

 This hard-shell spinner luggage set has been all over the world with us.
 It holds up really well and is lightweight so you can use most of your weight allowance on the things you pack, not your bag.
 We use these compression packing cubes inside to fit more in our bags and keep everything organized.
-I would also suggest bringing a larger tote bag that attaches to your carry-on or leaving some room in your suitcase to bring back whatever items you may buy while away.
+I would also suggest bringing a larger tote bag or laptop backpack that attaches to your carry-on or leaving some room in your suitcase to bring back whatever items you may buy while away.

 Cuba Packing List Women